-Oasis of the Seas, the first ship built in Royal Caribbean’s Oasis class, was the most expensive ship ever built back in 2009.
+Oasis of the Seas, the first ship built in Royal Caribbean’s Oasis class, was the most expensive ship ever built in 2009.

-As Oasis splashed onto our seas with it came a bigger, better and more exciting cruise experience than ever before.
-Quite simply more of everything.
-Activity highlights include water parks, ziplines, ice rinks and surf waves.
-There are “neighborhoods’’ such as The Boardwalk and beautiful Central park.
-The ships offer cutting edge technology such as bionic bars.
-And, there are more people.
+As Oasis splashed onto our seas, it came to a bigger, better, and more exciting cruise experience than ever before.
+Quite simply, more of everything.
+Activity highlights include water parks, ziplines, ice rinks, and surf waves.
+There are “neighborhoods” such as The Boardwalk and beautiful Central park.
+The ships offer cutting-edge technology, such as bionic bars.
+And there are more guests.

 Yes, beware of the long lines for some activities.
-Onboard Oasis class ships you are in a floating city, and like all cities the most popular areas can get busy.
-And whilst the ship is huge lines can form for some activities.
-But they are worth it!
+On board Oasis-class ships, you are in a floating city, and like all cities, the most popular areas can get busy.
+And while the ship is enormous, lines can form for some activities.

-If you are a family or planning a generation cruise vacation you will all love Royal Caribbean’s Oasis class.
+If you are a family or planning a generation cruise vacation, you will love Royal Caribbean’s Oasis class.
 Packed full of fun, you will never be bored.
-If you are an active couple then these ships will suit you just as well.
-If you prefer a calmer sailing, with less children around, with focus on rest and relaxation then these are not the ships for you.
+If you are an active couple, these ships will suit you as well.
+However, if you prefer calmer sailing, with fewer children around and a focus on relaxation, these are not the ships for you.

-The older ships of Oasis of the Seas and Allure of the Seas have been updated and renovated so the entire Oasis class are in tip-top condition now.
-Remember size comes with a higher price tag and cruises onboard Oasis class ships can be expensive.
-However, you will still get a holiday with great value for money when you look at the sheer choice onboard.
+The older ships of Oasis of the Seas and Allure of the Seas have been updated and renovated, so the entire Oasis class is in tip-top condition now.
+Remember, size comes with a higher price tag, and cruises onboard Oasis class ships can be expensive.
+However, you get a holiday with excellent value for money when you look at the sheer choice onboard.

-Harmony of the Seas also offers solo cabins (single occupancy cabins) for the cruise guest traveling solo.
+Harmony of the Seas also offers solo cabins (single occupancy cabins) for cruise guests traveling solo.

-In the Royal Caribbean Oasis class, you have 6 magnificent ships to choose:
+In the Royal Caribbean Oasis class, you have six magnificent ships to choose from: